TeeQiJing/DSAssignmentBackend/README.md

-# Before cloning please add a new database "tryspringboot" in your own local MySQL Database
+# Before cloning please create a new database "tryspringboot" in your own local MySQL Database
 # Tqqqqqqqqqqqqqqqqqqqqqqqqqqqq